wp-plugins/8tracks-shortcode/readme.txt

 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

+== Upgrade Notice ==
+This release fixes an annoying bug with tag and artist searches involving multi-part names.
+Also, features added to allow use of WP categories in tag searches, and collections of similar mixes (powered by Echo Nest).

 == Changelog ==

+= 1.1 =
+Fixed a bug that was breaking certain types of tag and artist searches.
+Have also added options to use your WP categories in your tag search, as well as an option to generate a collection of mixes single to one that you like.
+(This last is built on Echo Nest.)
+Enjoy!

 = 1.0 =
 You can now have the shortcode display random mixes by specifying tags, artists, or a specific dj.
 These features have also been added to the widget, and the button in the post editor.
 Support has also been added for the 8tracks' new collection embeds (Example: http://8tracks.com/mix_sets/collection:645:favorite-artwork/player).
 It is also possible to customize the plugin's output via CSS, as I have added an apply_filters call to the output.
 Enjoy!